jimmy-byte/-HactoberFest2023-For_All_Beginers-/README.md

 ***
 <h2 align="center">
     <p>
-        Thank You for Contributing in the Hacktoberfest-2023.
+        Thank you for Contributing in the Hacktoberfest-2023.
     </p>
 </h2>